NAFTeam/NAFF/docs/src/Guides/04 Context Menus.md

 # Creating Context Menus

 Context menus are interactions under the hood.
 Defining them is very similar.
-Context menus work of `ctx.target` which contains the object the user interacted with.
+Context menus work off `ctx.target` which contains the object the user interacted with.

 You can also define `scopes` and `permissions` for them, just like with interactions.